Wyspa dzieci

 Wyspa dzieci (English: The Island of Children) is the second studio album by Polish group 2 Plus 1, released in 1975 by Polskie Nagrania Muza.
-The LP was a concept album, telling about problems of children and teenagers.
+The LP was a concept album, discussing issues faced by children and teenagers.
 The album included a number of hit songs: "Kołysanka matki", "Na luzie" and "Gwiazda dnia", the latter recorded for the 1973 film In Desert and Wilderness.
 The album was re-released on CD in 2001.